 MARKETING AND DISTRIBUTION

 The publisher will NOT take care of your marketing, but they WILL control your distribution.
-What this means is that you won't have control over random sales you want to run (especially on the eBook), and if you want to sell books at events, you'll have to purchase the books at a pretty hefty cost (though still at a discount from retail) from the publishing house.
-Once you pay not only to purchase the books but also ship them to an event, there will be very little margin left for profit.
+What this means is that you won't have control over ad-hoc sales you want to run (especially on the eBook).
+Plus, if you want to sell books at events, you'll have to purchase the books at a pretty hefty cost (though still at a discount from the retail price) from the publishing house.
+Once you pay not only to purchase the books but also ship them to an event, there will be little profit margin left.

-Next up in the series, we'll dive more deeply into vanity publishing---the process as well as the pros and cons of the approach.
+Next up in the series, we'll dive more deeply into independent publishing---the process as well as the pros and cons of the approach.